ivan7237d/pipe-function/.github/README.md

 > :bulb: TIP
 >
-> You can log an iterable's creation, calls, nexts, yields, and completions using [`iterablePlugin`](https://github.com/ivan7237d/1log#iterableplugin) from 1log library.
+> You can log an iterable's creation, nexts, yields, and done's using [`iterableIteratorPlugin`](https://github.com/ivan7237d/1log#iterableiteratorplugin) from 1log library.

 ## Comparison functions